JonasLamy/LiverVesselness/README.md

 	|	|_ ouputVesselness2.nii
 	|	|_outputVesselness3.nii
 	|_ data2
-	|_ ouputVesselness1.nii
+	|   |_ ouputVesselness1.nii
 	|	|_ ouputVesselness2.nii
 	|	|_outputVesselness3.nii
 ```
+with "outputVesselness*.nii" the output of a parameter set defined in section "Methods parameters".

 ### Input Volumes list
 For a given data, for instance liver CTs, The input volume list requires an input volume, several masks and a groundtruth.
-The supported types are listed in the table below:
+The supported input volume types are listed in the table below:

 | Volume      | Other (.mhd,.nii,etc.) | Dicom |
 |-------------|------------------------|-------|
 | input volume| double                 | int_16|
 | masks       | uint_8                 | uint_8|
 | ground truth| uint_8                 | uint_8|

+Other types will require to tweak the code...Especially input template type.

 The input volume list is a .txt file listing all necessary volumes for the benchmark in the following order :